Skip to content

 Rustam Khan

 Rustam Khan is a graduate student at MIT’s Doctoral Program in History, Anthropology, and Science, Technology, and Society (HASTS).
-His research interests are largely in the fields of built environments, STS (History, Science, Technology and Society), and socialism-capitalism in the former Soviet Union and its frontier zones across Eurasia.
+His research interests are largely in the fields of built environments as well as socialism-capitalism in the former Soviet Union and its frontier zones across Eurasia.

-Before coming to MIT, Khan received an M.Phil degree in history from the University of Hong Kong, and a B.A. and MA degree in history from KU Leuven.
-Outside his academic work, he's part of MIT’s Graduate Student Union and engages and performs as a dance artist and DJ in local communities in the Boston area and Belgium.
+Before coming to MIT, Khan received an M.Phil degree in history from the University of Hong Kong, and B.A. and MA degrees in history from KU Leuven.
+Outside his academic work, he is part of MIT’s Graduate Student Union and engages and performs as a dance artist and DJ in local communities in the Boston area and Belgium.

 This information is accurate for the time period that the scholar is affiliated with CES.